zhenjiao/openlocTest/loc/de/articles/api-management/api-management-howto-api-inspector.md

 Keep the default parameter values, and select the subscription key for the product you want to use from the **subscription-key** drop-down.

-By default in the developer portal the **Ocp-Apim-Trace** header is already set to **wahr**.
+By default in the developer portal the **Ocp-Apim-Trace** header is already set to **true**.
 This header configures whether or not a trace is generated.

 ![Send][api-management-http-get]